parsonsmatt/parsonsmatt.github.io/_posts/2015-11-15-template_haskell.markdown

   return (FunD fnName [Clause varPat (NormalB final) []])
 ```

-arity acquired.
+Arity acquired.
 Now, we'll want to get a list of new variable names corresponding with the function arguments.
 When we want to be hygienic with our variable names, we use the function `newName` which creates a totally unique variable name with the string prepended to it.
-We want (1 - arity) new names, since we'll be using the bound value from the reader function for the other one.
+We want (arity - 1) new names, since we'll be using the bound value from the reader function for the other one.
 We'll also want a name for the value we'll bind out of the lambda.

 ```haskell